Welcome to Hertfordshire Walker

 Go through the gate and climb the hill to Danesbury Park Road

-12: Follow this path, Welwyn footpath 39, NNE and then N as it climbs the hill passing through a couple of gates on the way until you reach the top of the hill the path emerges on Danesbury Park Road (location - https://w3w.co/dishes.entertainer.spin).
+12: Follow this path, Welwyn footpath 39, NNE then N as it climbs the hill passing through a couple of gates until you reach the top of the hill where the path emerges on Danesbury Park Road (location - https://w3w.co/dishes.entertainer.spin).

-13: Turn right on Danesbury Park Road, which is also Codicote footpath 31 at this point, and head NE until you reach Danesbury Lane (location - https://w3w.co/fees.slave.caves).
+13: Turn right on Danesbury Park Road, which is also Codicote footpath 31 at this point, then head NE until you reach Danesbury Lane (location - https://w3w.co/fees.slave.caves).

-Turn left on Danesbury Lane, still on Codicote footpath 31, and walk NW for 50m looking out for a footpath on your right heading diagonally N (location - https://w3w.co/flying.finger.sulk).
+Turn left on Danesbury Lane, still on Codicote footpath 31, then walk NW for 50m until you reach a footpath on the right heading diagonally N (location - https://w3w.co/flying.finger.sulk).

-15: Go to the right of the water tower, then through a metal gate and take the left fork.
+15: Go to the right of the water tower, then through a metal gate where you take the left fork.
 You are now back on a continuation of Codicote footpath 31 which you follow NNE for 240m continuing with the hedgerow on your left and the field on your right.
-Go through another metal gate and continue straight looking out for a footpath T-junction (location - https://w3w.co/cats.plants.puff).
+Go through another metal gate then continue straight until you reach a footpath T-junction (location - https://w3w.co/cats.plants.puff).

-16: Go through a metal gate and take the first gate on your left.
-Continue heading NW on Codicote footpath 34 with the hedgerow on your left and the field on your right for 240m until you reach a metal gate (location - https://w3w.co/preoccupied.cute.flops).
+16: Go through a metal gate then take the first gate on your left.
+Continue heading NW on Codicote footpath 34; with the hedgerow on your left and the field on your right; for 240m until you reach a metal gate (location - https://w3w.co/preoccupied.cute.flops).

-Go through the gate ignoring the footpath on your left but instead head straight ahead on Codicote footpath 33 heading NNW across the field with the fence on your left and the main part of the field on your right.
+Go through the gate ignoring the footpath on your left but instead head straight ahead on Codicote footpath 33.
+Head NNW across a field with the fence on your left and the main part of the field on your right.
 Continue to another metal gate to the right of the trees (location - https://w3w.co/ruled.stage.rally).
-When we were there the horses had gathered for a chat either side of the fence.
+When we were there horses had gathered for a chat either side of the fence.

 Go through the metal gate and then through the wooden gate on your left Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0